How to Use WordPress: The Guide

 So, what plugins should you install?
 The answer to that question will vary based on your unique requirements, needs, and goals.
 However, we do consider some plugins to be essential for the smooth running of your website.

 In fact, we’ve looked at plenty of these tools in the past.
-For example, Yoast SEO can help you rank better in search engines.
+For example, Yoast SEO (Search Engine Optimization) can help you rank better in search engines.
 For a more comprehensive selection, we invite you to download our free e-book on the subject, and check out some of our previous articles within the Resource Center.

 How to Preview Your WordPress Site